-2018 grad moved in this week at Syracuse University to study in one of the nation's top architecture programs.
+2018 grad moved in at Syracuse University in the fall to study in one of the nation's top architecture programs.

 The Syracuse University School of Architecture’s undergraduate program is ranked #3 in the United States.
 It's also the fourth oldest architecture school in the country.
 With such bona fides, it's not surprising that 2018 alum Destiney Sandle, one of NDP's superstar artists, decided to enroll in the program.

-"One of the reasons I'm in Syracuse University's architecture program is because of their ranking compared to other university programs," she said this week shortly after officially moving in on campus as a new freshman.
+"One of the reasons I'm in Syracuse University's architecture program is because of their ranking compared to other university programs," she said back in August shortly after officially moving in on campus as a new freshman.
 "I also chose Syracuse in general because of its location in the same state as New York City.
 I believe I will be able to learn and grow even more based on this surrounding area."

-That learning and growing at Syracuse actually began nearly two months ago for Sandle as she "unofficially" has been taking three classes at the university since June 30.
+That learning and growing at Syracuse actually began nearly two months before the semester started for Sandle as she "unofficially" had been taking three classes at the university since June 30.
 And it's because of that head start that she's not so apprehensive about starting her college career so far from home.

 "When I think of Destiney, the first few words that come to mind are determination and creativity," said Sandy LewAllen, upper-division art teacher and chair of the school's art department.
 "She has exhibited an exemplar work ethic throughout her four years at NDP and especially during her two years in IB Visual Art.
 She continually pushed herself and her boundaries to become the artist that she is today."